IdentityServer/IdentityServer4/docs/topics/custom_token_request_validation.rst

 * adding custom response parameters
 * return an error and error description
-* modifying the the request parameters, e.g. access token lifetime and type, client claims, and the confirmation method
+* modifying the request parameters, e.g. access token lifetime and type, client claims, and the confirmation method

 You can register your implementation of the validator using the ``AddCustomTokenRequestValidator`` extension method on the configuration builder.